 Many of the lines to ROC posts were only live when required and during testing.
 Known as EC or Emergency Circuits the lines were switched or turned on by either engineers or traffic staff.
 Each exchange that served a 'post' was equipped with a 'Unit Observer Post Switching', a written form THQ 2775 was submitted to the GM (general manager) of the respective telephone area by the ROC in order to request the lines to be turned on!

-This believe it or not was a 'cost exercise' the ROC not being charged for the lines when not in use !
+This, believe it or not, was a ‘cost exercise’ the ROC not being charged for the lines when not in use !

 FLOOD